Munawwar/ssr-sandbox/README.md

 # Usage

-Download the binaries and check the integration example in examples directory
+Download the binary and check the integration example in examples directory

 ### JS Entry Point Format